KE-UniLiv/IDEA2/README.md

 - Saving of LLM instances (provenance) for a set of CQs
 - Saving of extracted or reformulated CQs
+- Acceptance or rejection of CQs
+- Priority labelling of CQs
-- Reformulation of CQs
+- Commenting of CQs

-The Notion page is where the databases (CQ Pools and LLM configurations) are stored.
-To use the workflow, the Notion key in [`api_config.yml`](idea2/api_config.yml) must be the key of an integration in the workspace you are using.
+The **Notion page** is where the databases (CQ Pools and LLM configurations) are stored.
+To use the workflow, the Notion key in [`api_config.yml`](idea2/api_config.yml) must be the **key of an integration** in the workspace you are using.
 If you do not have such an integration in your workspace and page, please create one and add it to the appropriate page.
 Ensure this integration also has the appropriate permissions.

+To get a database's key or ID, ...

+## Requirements ✅

+Please find the requirements in [`requirements.txt`](requirements.txt).
+To easily install all of these requirements, TODO

-## Usage
+## Usage ⚒️

-When all the data is in place:
+When all the data is in place and the dependencies are installed:

 - Open a terminal and cd to your local instance of the source (e.g `C:/GitHub/IDEA2`)
 - Run `python idea2/runner.py <arg1> <arg2> ... <arg n>`